nboldhq/docs/contents/35-catalog-manager-guide/40-governance-policies/naming-conventions.md

 ---
 # Naming Convention

-**ABSTRACT**
+**
-You use a naming convention to enforce a consistent naming strategy for teams created by users in your organization.
-A naming convention can help you and your users identify the function of the team, membership, geographic region, or who created the team.
-The naming convention can also help categorize teams and underlying groups in the address book.
+**Naming conventions are used to enforce a consistent naming strategy for teams created by end users in your organization.
+This helps in identifying the function of the team, membership, geographic region, or who created the team.
+It can also be helpful in categorizing teams and underlying groups in the address book.
 Intrinsically, naming conventions are a combination of values and expressions that are evaluated against a user profile and a request form, which defines the final value of fields.

 ## Available tags